 It is likely that most of the patients randomised to STRESS-L will not have capacity.
-Septic shock and multi-organ failure causes confusion and many patients will not have capacity to consent to inclusion in the trial.
+Septic shock and multi-organ failure causes confusion and in addition, many patients will not have capacity to consent to inclusion in the trial due to their underlying condition.
 As usual with a clinical trial of an IMP, the trial is conducted because the available data suggest that patients could benefit from the intervention but that the current data is not overwhelmingly strong that beta blockade should be embedded as part of routine therapy.